-All eyes were on the University of Texas at Austin this week when The Tonight Show host Jimmy Fallon brought his show to the UT campus.
+All eyes were on the University of Texas at Austin back in 2019 when The Tonight Show host Jimmy Fallon brought his show to the UT campus.
 The host even prepared a special tribute to the school -- and the state of Texas as a whole -- with his unique spin on John Denver's "Thank God I'm a Country Boy."

 Read More: The 10 Best Television Shows Set in Texas

 Of course, no trip to Texas is complete without a visit from McConaughey.
-Following a "script to screen" class with Professor Matthew McConaughey at the UT campus, Fallon, the University of Texas Longhorn Band and McConaughey led the crowd in singing "The Eyes of Texas."
+Following a "script to screen" class with Professor Matthew McConaughey at the UT campus.

 KXAN Austin reports that 3,000 people attended the show's taping at Bass Concert Hall.